The latest information on portable batteries, now essential for hikers

 - Lightweight and compact

-- IP67 waterproof and dustproof and excellent impact resistance
+- IP67 waterproof and dustproof, and excellent impact resistance

-- Carabiner and carabiner hole included
+- Includes carabiner and carabiner hole

-- Comes with LED lantern
+- LED lantern included

-- Customer support is a bit uncertain
+- Customer support is a bit questionable

 - Few terminals (USB A x 1, USB C x 1)

-kinds | ANKER PowerCore Solar 10000 | BUFFALO BMPB10000WPBK | Goal Zero Venture 35 Power Bank | INOVA 3R-BTC04BK | LUMENA LUMENA II | ELECOM NESTOUT DE-NEST-10000BE | Powerness U36 Mobile Battery | Tama Electronics Coleman CLM-TLP122UCAZ |
+| kinds | ANKER PowerCore Solar 10000 | BUFFALO BMPB10000WPBK | Goal Zero Venture 35 Power Bank | INOVA 3R-BTC04BK | LUMENA LUMENA II | ELECOM NESTOUT DE-NEST-10000BE | Powerness U36 Mobile Battery | Tama Electronics Industry Coleman CLM-TLP122UCAZ |

-image | ||||||||
+| image | ||||||||

-Size (mm) | 164×78×20 | 121×68×27 | 112×68×28 | 166×82×20.5 | 129×75×22.7 | 126×61×36 | 97×97×28 | 142×72×18 |
+| Size (mm) | 164×78×20 | 121×68×27 | 112×68×28 | 166×82×20.5 | 129×75×22.7 | 126×61×36 | 97×97×28 | 142×72×18 |

-Weight (g) | 267 | 272 | 286.9 | 375 | Approximately 280 | 241 | 275 | 253 |
+| Weight (g) | 267 | 272 | 286.9 | 375 | Approximately 280 | 241 | 275 | 253 |

-output |
+| output |

 |